 We are told that this is the time for a cleanse, a fast or a detox to free up the life force that has been buried deep inside, waiting to emerge.
 While in theory the concept of a detox sounds reasonable given all the toxins that we are exposed to in this day and age, in reality this common approach has many potential drawbacks and health hazards that we should be aware of.
 By nature, a cleanse is designed to give us a quick fix!
 As with everything else, there is a time and place for this too, but an educated approach is the best.

 Detoxes and Cleanses Should be Customized For Each Person

-Sure, we hear of many success health stories after detoxification.
+Sure, we hear of many success stories after detoxification.
 It is important to know why some people would feel great after a cleanse while others would experience an overall deterioration.
 Generally, the more robust, strong and energetic a person, the more likely it is for them to notice the positive effects of a detox regimen.
-Even these people would be gambling some if they are simply going for the carpet-bombing approach of a general cleanse without understanding the true nature of the cleanse, the true nature of their health concerns and ultimately the main reasons behind their health concerns in the first place.
+Even these people would be gambling if they are simply going for the carpet-bombing approach of a general cleanse without understanding the true nature of the cleanse, the true nature of their health concerns and ultimately the main reasons behind their health concerns in the first place.
 For the more sensitive, weak types and those with more delicate constitution, the cleansing approach will be potentially detrimental as their life force is already in a fragile place.

 Detox and Cleanse Tips

 The first round of a cleanse can often make you feel really good.
 You would then want to repeat the same in the hope of feeling even better and stronger, except that it will often be an elusive mirage.
 If you are having the urge to detox and feel lighter, you may consider some of the following general recommendations:

 - Know why you are experiencing some recurring health issues.
 Know the roots.

 - Know your life circumstances and your life journey up to now.

 - Simplify your circumstances when and where possible.
 This is cleansing on its own.